-The Internet is big and, like space, it just keeps getting bigger.
-Researchers reckon it doubles in size about every two years.
+The Internet is big and like space, it just keeps getting bigger.
+Researchers estimate that it doubles in size about every two years.
+More specifically, the IDC predicts that by 2025 the global datasphere will grow to 175 zettabytes, where one zettabyte equals one trillion gigabytes.

 - Why firewalls matter to SMBs